Bhuribhat/Visualizer/README.md

 # Roomba Path Finding

-This program show the shortest path between two point in the map
+This program shows the shortest path between two point in the map
 Using a `Image_Grid.py` to create grid from `map.png`

 <p align="left">